Economic growth, Population, China’s One-Child policy, and Malthusian economics

 Population of the United States (United States Census Bureau)

-From 2005, Hu Jintao reversed some of these reforms and reintroduced controls and regulations, and the GDP growth rate has been in overall decline since then.
-Xi Jinping’s rule effectively marks the end of the reform era, as he has reversed many Deng-era policies.
-His sympathies are much more in line with China’s communist history, Mao, and Marxist-Leninist doctrine.
+The taste for freedom the Chinese people developed led to protests for democracy, and ultimately the massacre of students, intellectuals and workers in Tienanmen Square.
+Chinese Communist authority had permitted so much freedom as was needed for increased economic activity, but the threat of political freedom meant sealing the end of that chapter in blood.
+Liberalisation was halted, and only partly resumed by Deng Xiaoping in 1992.
+From 2005, Hu Jintao reversed some of the liberalising reforms of Deng Xiaoping, reintroduced controls and regulations, and GDP growth rate has been in overall decline since.
+Xi Jinping’s rule effectively marks the absolute end of the reform era, as he has reversed many Deng-era policies.
+His sympathies are expressly much more in line with Mao, Communism, and Marxist-Leninist doctrine.
 Now China has utilised the market economy to become a world superpower, it seems the new leadership’s focus is toward totalitarian rule, creating conformity in the population, extending surveillance, removing the freedom and autonomy of Hong Kong, and stomping out descendants of old foes like the Uyghurs by sterilising them or “re-educating” them in concentration camps[iv].
 As the economic freedom gained in Europe and the Western Offshoots resulted in political freedom, the greatest outpouring of eleemosynary activity the world had ever seen, and to the abolition of slavery, and as the economic freedom in Chile resulted in its political freedom from the military junta, and as the economic freedom gained in Asia’s tiger economies resulted in great advances for the political freedoms of Chinese people in several countries, including Taiwan becoming one of the freest nations in the world, so could China follow that same path.
 Perhaps this is what the current Chinese administration fears the most.

 It is true that the period of China’s most significant economic growth coincided with the one-child policy, also implemented by Deng Xiaoping, and some seek validation in the policy by tying it to the economic success it ran alongside for some time.
 Validation is essential for anyone sympathetic to the policy, because its social impact was devastating – resulting in “millions of female infants being aborted, abandoned, or killed”[v].
 The most powerful recounting of personal traumas the policy caused I have seen was a documentary made by a woman from rural China, filmmaker Nanfu Wang[vi].
 I would recommend this work to anyone interested in the subject.
 It was a reasonably complex policy, strictly enforced in urban areas, more loosely applied to rural areas, ethnic minorities, and varied state to state, with inconsistent enforcement and punishment for violation.
 One of the most bizarre details, in my opinion, was the widespread phenomenon of state-owned orphanages hiring human traffickers to bring babies to the orphanage, so that they could be sent overseas and adopted by foreigners, which was followed by these employees being jailed by for decades by the very government that hired them after the scandal broke.
 For me, no amount of economic success can redeem this tragic policy, but we can assess the economic claim for accuracy’s sake anyway.